iliashevrin/summer-school-tutorials/if-then-else.md

 We would like to enrich the Spectra specification language with a construct of if-then-else that takes three Boolean formulas a,b,c as parameters, and defines a formula that semantically represents "if a then b, else c".

+0. Make sure that you have `spectra-synt` repository projects imported into your Eclipse workspace.
 1. Create a separate git branch in `spectra-synt`, tracking master, by running `git checkout -b [YOUR_NAME]-tutorial-if-then-else origin/master` in the `spectra-synt` directory.
 2. Create a separate git branch in `spectra-lang`, tracking master, by running `git checkout -b [YOUR_NAME]-tutorial-if-then-else origin/master` in the `spectra-lang` directory.
-3. Open the `Spectra.xtext` file, which defines the grammar of the Spectra specification language, and add the line with `ite` to the `TemporalPrimaryExpression` rule:
+3. Open the `Spectra.xtext` file under tau.smlab.syntech package in tau.smlab.syntech.Spectra project.
+This file defines the grammar of the Spectra specification language.
+Add the line with `ite` to the `TemporalPrimaryExpression` rule:
    ```abnf
    TemporalPrimaryExpr returns TemporalExpression:
 	Constant